Air Cooled Screw Chillers System Manufacturer | Geson Chiller

 Air-chilled chillers are a type of chiller that operates by using air and coolants to efficiently cool the refrigeration system in commercial buildings like grocery stores, warehouses, data centers, and hospitals.
 This makes them more energy-efficient than other types because they don’t rely on water.

 Geson Chiller is one of the top Air Cooled Screw Chillers System Manufacturers in China.

 So you can get more information to help guide your buying decision.

 How Do Air Cooled Screw Chillers Work?

-Air cooled screw chillers are one of two types of chillers that are used for commercial and industrial purposes.
-The other one is the water cooled screw chiller.
-This type of chiller works by processing air from an ambient source and then removing unwanted heat.
+Air cooled chiller are one of two types of chillers that are used for commercial and industrial purposes.
+The other one is the water cooled chillers.
+This type of chiller works by processing air from an ambient temperature conditions source and then removing unwanted heat.
 It does not require the use of water to dissipate heat.